 You may be surprised to know that your Windows operating system and the applications that run on your computer generate temporary files.

 This article is meant to help you understand what these temporary files are used for and how they may impact the performance of your computer and the capacity of your internal hard disk.
-We will show you how to delete temporary files in Windows 10 as well as other versions of the OS, to help keep your machine running at peak efficiency.

 What are Temporary Files?